Aesculus californica -

 According to Cal Poly’s Select Tree Webpage, Native Americans called the seed “hetuck” which translates to “buck eye” - because its markings resemble the deer eye.
 Many say that the Native Americans utilized the tree for medicinal purposes like snake bites, by cutting the bark from the base of the tree and making a poultice.
 They also mashed buckeye nuts and dumped the contents into rivers and streams to stun or kill fish.
 The smooth, straight, dense, yet flexible branches of the buckeye also made for bow and fire drills.

+The moment the tree is extracted from the ground, it is immediately delivered to our wood yard.
+None of the wood leaves our hands until it is delivered into yours.
 Not fond of chemicals, altering nature or harsh glues and substances, we take pride in delivering wood that is in it's natural beautiful stage.
 No kiln or technology is used to speed the drying time.
 Everything is naturally dried.
+If we slab or cut a burl that is white/green, we can help naturally enhance the coloring and figuring of your slabbed/sawed pieces.